Welcome to the Official Website of Holliday Water Company

 1. What is the “Minimum Charge” on the bill?

-Answer: The Minimum Charge is a quarterly charge that helps cover fixed costs associated with proving water service, and it is billed to everyone.
+Answer: The Minimum Charge is a quarterly charge that helps cover fixed costs associated with providing water service, and it is billed to everyone.
 Many utilities have similar charges that are called by different names such as “service fee,” “basic service fee” and “basic charge.”

 1. What is the water charge?